guyfe/LongSumm/README.md

    **_Notice - some of the papers may require a subscription (e.g., ACM).
 If you do not have the permission the script won't be able to download the paper._**

-  The script accepts as input 3 parameters `python downloader.py --urls_file=/path/to/input/file/with/mapping --out_folder=/path/to/output/dir/for/PDF --num_processors=3`:
+  The script accepts as input 3 parameters :
     - `clusters_dir`  - path to the directory that contains the summaries
     - `out_folder` - path to the output directory where you want all the PDFs
     - `num_processes` - the script has an option to run in a multiprocess fashion.
 Default=1, we recommend to use more in order to decrease the downloading time.

+  `python downloader.py --clusters_dir=/path/to/input/dir/with/clusters --out_folder=/path/to/output/dir/for/PDF --num_processors=3`

-* Extract Text of the PDF- given papers in pdf format, we used [science-parse](https://github.com/allenai/science-parse) to convert them to structured json files.
+* Extract Text of the PDF- given papers in pdf format, we recommend to use [science-parse](https://github.com/allenai/science-parse) to convert them to structured json files.

-  At the end of this step, you should have for each summary, a corresponding JSON file of the original text from the paper as extracted by science-parse
+  At the end of this step, you should have for each summary, a corresponding JSON file of the original text from the paper as extracted by [science-parse](https://github.com/allenai/science-parse).